L'îlot de La Boisselle: History

 La Boisselle is a settlement dating back to pre-Roman times.
 The D 929 Albert–Bapaume road follows the course of a Roman road.
-After the Battle of Bapaume during the Franco-Prussian War (1870–1871), the village suffered serious damage. it was a place of armed struggle during the first war on surface trenches and in depth with mining galeries and mines explosions opposing french then British troops against German troops.
+After the Battle of Bapaume during the Franco-Prussian War (1870–1871), the village suffered serious damage.
+It was a place of armed struggle during the first war on surface trenches and in depth with mining galleries and mines explosions opposing French then British troops against German troops.
 It shows several mine craters and a mining galerie.
-The terrain was never modified after WW1.
+The terrain was never modified after World War I.